ballerina-platform/module-ballerinai-transaction/transaction-ballerina/Module.md

 ## Module Overview

-This module provides Ballerina transaction manager implementation.
+This module provides the Ballerina transaction manager implementation.